Working in Big 4 or Mid Tier Firms – what are the differences?

 A Big 4 firm feels more corporate

 Whilst the Big 4 are still Limited Liability Partnerships, they are much closer to a corporate than any of the Mid Tier firms, including those at the top of the Mid Tier – BDO, Grant Thornton (GT), or Baker Tilly.
 This means there are generally more established processes and systems within Big 4 firms than in the Mid Tier.
 In fact, some of the firms in the UK Mid Tier are currently spending huge amounts of time introducing a consistent way of working.
+For example, the Partnership Admissions Process for Mazars and BDO feels very similar to the Partnership Admissions Process of the Big 4 Firms.

 The Big 4 can admit more partners every year